The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Early Game (Levels 1-10)

-Integration: Secondary weapon for finishing weakened targets while your main weapons handle real threats
+Rookie’s Reward role: Secondary weapon for finishing weakened targets while your main weapons handle real threats.
+Don’t rely on it heavily in difficult encounters yet.

 Mid Game (Levels 11-20)